The page navigation is complete. You may now navigate the page content as you wish.

 Validation interaction

 If a validation error occurs in a field outside of the viewport, scroll the user to the error.
 If there are multiple fields in error, scroll the user to the first (or topmost) error in the form.
-Form-level validation errors should be scrolled to first and take precendence over individual fields in error.
+Form-level validation errors should be scrolled to first and take precedence over individual fields in error.
 This commonly occurs in long, complex forms when a form-level error occurs.

 Related